-2 July: Inquiry started.
+- 2 July: Inquiry started.

 - 31 August: An interim inquiry report was presented to the minister signalling the probable direction of the inquiry and next steps.

 - 29 October: The inquiry will present its final report to the minister.

 Who to contact

-	The inquiry is supported by a secretariat provided by the Ministry for Primary Industries (MPI).
+The inquiry was supported by a secretariat provided by MPI.
 If you have any questions, email firstname.lastname@example.org